 THE DALLAS POLICE DEPARTMENT’S SOUTHWEST PATROL DIVISION (which patrols Hampton Hills) asks us to report ANY crime-related incidents, even if they are not true emergencies, by calling 911.
 The police department allocates its officers and patrols based on the number and types of calls received.
 The more calls we make, the greater our police presence will be.
 According to the DPD, the city’s non-emergency 311 number should only be used for “quality of life” issues, such as high weeds or an abandoned vehicle.
 The Code Compliance officer for our district, Elonda Chilton, can be reached directly by calling 214-671-0896.

 We urge you to report any crime-related incidents you may have, even if the crime has already occurred and you think the police can’t do much about it.
-Then, contact our Neighborhood Watch Coordinators, so we can get timely information to neighbors, observe patterns, etc.

 For more information or to report criminal activity in our area: